quantigoai/quantigo-Select-random-images-QC/README.md

 ## Overview

 Application separates images from main dataset.
 User can choose percentage of images that will be separated.
 Reviewers will use these images to spot check the dataset.
+**Note**: Application will try to take percentage images from each annotator (If there are any tags or objects), So image count will not be exactly the percentage user chose. for example: if annotator works on 10 images and user inputs 5%, image count should be .5.
+App will take 1 image in this case (any fraction value will be rounded up to next round number)

 <img src="https://www.quantigo.ai/images/sampleImageApp.jpeg"/>